uasoft-indonesia/badaso-docs/docs/getting-started/installation.md

 ```bash
 curl -s "https://badaso-starter.uatech.co.id/your-project-name" | bash
 ```
-If you using docker mode installation, your application will automatically serve by docker.
+If you using docker mode installation, your application will automatically serve by docker on ` localhost:8000`

 If you don't using docker mode installation, you need to migrate and seed the database first on your local system.